GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.md

 GN Tsiartas Spin to Win delivers an interactive promotional wheel for Tsiartas Supermarket.
 The plugin bundles the front-end assets and WordPress hooks required to display the experience on any page while keeping the admin area clean.
-Version 2.3.21 reissues the proven 2.3.19 codebase so the wheel once again favours "try again" outcomes while respecting the configured Friday quotas across the active window.
+Version 2.3.22 keeps fallback outcomes available even when "try again" slices use translated or customised identifiers, ensuring voucher pools remain untouched until their quotas are reached.

 ## What's included
 - Responsive, branded spin-to-win experience out of the box.